Edible and climate-adapted landscapes designed to improve wildlife habitat, food security, and water retention.

 Irrigation

-We install irrigation when needed to jumpstart new plantings.
+We install irrigation when necessary to jumpstart new plantings or to irrigate edible crops.
 We advise watering less frequently and for longer durations, encouraging plants to seek deeper groundwater until supplemental irrigation becomes unnecessary.

 Check out the Icicle Creek Water Smart Gardens Program if you’re a Leavenworth resident interested in receiving reimbursement for transitioning from grass lawn to drought tolerant/native landscaping: